DePuy ASR Hip Replacement Lawsuits Claim Device is Defective, Prone to Failure

 Thousands of lawsuits have been filed against DePuy Orthopaedics Inc., a unit of Johnson & Johnson, since the company recalled nearly 93,000 ASR hip replacements in August 2010 due to a high failure rate.
 These suits allege DePuy’s ASR XL Acetabular System and ASR Hip Resurfacing System are defective, put patients at risk for metal toxicity, and fail prematurely, necessitating an expensive second surgery to replace the device.
-Reports have surfaced that Johnson & Johnson has agreed to a $2.5 billion settlement to resolve nearly 8,000 of these cases, and for those who have been implanted with the allegedly defective hip replacements, there is still time to file a claim.
+Reports have surfaced that Johnson & Johnson has agreed to a $2.5 billion settlement to resolve nearly 8,000 of these cases.

 In most cases, defective medical device lawsuits are filed when the product contains a design, manufacturing, and/or marketing defect (e.g., when a manufacturer fails to warn patients and doctors about the device’s potential risks.)
 These suits seek to recover compensation for economic and non-economic losses that patients incurred as a result of the defective product.

 Patients who underwent hip arthroplasty with a recalled ASR device are seeking compensation for medical bills, including the cost of revision surgery, pain and suffering, lost wages and other damages.
 Their lawsuits allege that: